YordanGeorgiev/qto/doc/md/userstories_doc.md

 As the SysAdmin
 In order to be able to provide the best possible security level of operation for the qto instance I am responsible for I want to have pre-defined and clear set of tasks and activities to perform related to the security.

+#### 5.6.1.
+Who logged in and out when
+As the SysAdmin
+In order to provide the best possible security for the data of my organisation I want to be able to provide easily and quickly answer to the question :
+Who logged in and out when?

+#### 5.6.2.
+Who changed what and why
+As the SysAdmin
+In order to provide the best possible security for the data of my organisation I want to be able to provide easily and quickly answer to the question :
+Who changed what and why?